wicketbr/BandTogether/README.md

 SheetMusic folder, with individual folders for each instrument part.
 When users select a part for a song that will be remembered as part of their user preferences.

+## VideoPsalm Integration

+The Tablet view now supports being the stage view for VideoPsalm.
+If you are using VideoPsalm go into the Options and select the Modules area.
+Check the "connect to a remote stage view app" option and enter the URL as the root of your BandTogether URL plus /VideoPsalm (eg: http://localhost:5000/VideoPsalm).
+The Tablet view will show a song shown from VideoPsalm when presented from there, and when the BandTogether set list item is updated will automatically switch back to the item from BandTogether.

 ## Contact

 Contact Brad Wickett at [brad@wickett.net](mailto:brad@wickett.net) for assistance.